Cybersecurity is important, without a doubt.

 Most sites and devices have this available at login to keep your account secure.
 Enabling this is usually done under your “security” settings.
 Once enabled, an extra layer of protection is implemented by the prompted additional security check.
 These may look like a randomly generated one-time code sent to your phone or an app like Google Authenticator.
 Enabling this means that for your account to be compromised, an attacker would need both your password and access to your mobile device.

-Also, a good rule of thumb is to change your password, at minimum, once every year to keep things fresh.
+Also, a good rule of thumb is to change your password at least once every year to keep things fresh.

 Encryption doesn’t have to be as complicated as it may sound.